-Individual Development Plan (IDP): Once the student selects a PhD advisor, he/she will prepare an IDP (http://myidp.sciencecareers.org/) with assistance from the advisor.
+Individual Development Plan (IDP): Once the student selects a PhD advisor, the student will prepare an IDP in a format as specified on the physics graduate group website at https://physics.ucmerced.edu/graduate-studies, with assistance from the advisor.
 This document will then be annually updated by the student and assessed by the doctoral/candidacy committee.

 6. Doctoral Degree Committees: The graduate advisor, normally in consultation with the student and other program faculty, recommends appointment of faculty members to advise on and supervise the student's dissertation research as part of their examination committees.
 Final approval of the membership on these committees rests with the Graduate Dean.
 The Candidacy Committee is charged with determining the fitness of the student to proceed with the doctoral dissertation through a formal Qualifying Examination.
 The Doctoral Committee shall supervise the preparation and completion of the dissertation and the final examination.
-In the Physics group, one committee shall serve as both candidacy and doctoral committee for a single student.
+In the Physics Graduate Group, one committee shall serve as both candidacy and doctoral committee for a single student.

-- This committee must be formed before the start of the second year. - This committee will meet at least once a year to evaluate the student's progress.
-At this meeting the student will share the IDP with the committee and give a brief oral presentation on his or her achievements over the last year.
-The comments from the committee will be incorporated into the IDP by the advisor and a copy submitted via email to the SNS graduate program coordinator with CC to the graduate group chair.
+• This committee must be formed before the start of the second year.

+• This committee will meet at least once a year to evaluate the student's progress.
+At this meeting the student will share the IDP with the committee and give a brief oral presentation on their achievements over the last year.
+The comments from the committee will be submitted to the graduate group.

-Advanced degree committees in the Physics group shall consist of at least three UCM senate faculty members.
-One must be the student's Physics graduate advisor, one other must be a Physics core faculty member who is not an advisor of the student (who is also appointed as Chair), and one other who may be from outside the group.
+Advanced degree committees in the Physics Graduate Group shall consist of at least three UCM senate faculty members.
+One must be the student's Physics graduate advisor, one other must be a Physics core faculty member who is not an advisor of the student (who is also appointed as Chair), and one other who may be from outside the Graduate Group.
 In addition to the three UCM senate faculty members, the committee may consist of outside member(s).
 The outside member(s) may be a regular or adjunct faculty member from any UC campus or an individual from outside the University of California who has special expertise and qualifications.
-In this case, the graduate advisor should submit a brief statement indicating the appointee's affiliation and title and how the prospective appointee has special expertise or qualifications that are not represented on the campus.
-In addition to the justification letter from the graduate advisor, a curriculum vitae and a letter from the proposed appointee indicating a willingness to serve must be submitted to the Graduate Dean for review and approval.
+A curriculum vitae must be submitted to the Graduate Dean for review and approval.